blackcatgitbub/QuantSpark/README.md

 4. Run the following Terraform commands:

 `terraform init`

 `terraform plan`

 `terraform apply`

+5. To check the current status of the infra use below command

+   `terraform show`

-5. Review the output, which will include the DNS name of the Application Load Balancer (ALB).
+6. Review the output, which will include the DNS name of the Application Load Balancer (ALB).
 You can use this DNS name to access the web application after the deployment.

 Note: may be need to wait for 60 - 120 seconds for instance become healthy

+7. Delete the entire setup use below command

+   `terraform destroy`

 ## Updating the Application

 To update the web application, you can modify the user data section in the Terraform code.
 This allows you to change the application logic or deploy a different application using Terraform apply.

 Feel free to customize this Terraform code according to your specific requirements.

 ---